 While planning the events, frame all stories or work items as capabilities.
 Consider who will benefit from implementing this work item, what capability you are looking to give them, and why it looks beneficial.

 Work on the right thing

 Do not hesitate to demonstrate your work to the top management.
-Ask their opinion.
+Ask for their opinion.
 Executives often think that slowness is an execution problem.
-However, in most cases, it is in many cases a prioritization one.
+However, in most cases, it is about prioritization.